SERC-Lv3IT-Unit19-Labs/Lab-ESP8266-Button/README.md

 <img src="assets/wemos-d1-mini-pinout.png" width=50% />

 2. Open the LEDbutton.py script and run it.
 Does the LED turn on when the button is pressed, and off when the button released?

+So far, this isn't very interesting.
+We can do this circuit without the microcontroller.
+What would be more insteresting would be if we can toggle the led on/off.

+3. Modify the LEDbutton.py script so that the LED toggles on and off when the button is pressed.
+You can use the following code as the bases of your modification:

+    ```python
+    while True:
+        if not button.value():
+            led.value(not led.value())  # take the current value of the led output,
+                                        # invert it, and make that the new value of
+                                        # led.
+            time.sleep(.5)
+    ```